Rivers of the World is an international art and education project delivered in partnership with the British Council.

 The two-year programme involves the pupils learning about their local river in the first year, learning about a river in another country in the second.
 The project encourages young people to explore and reflect on local and global issues, giving them the experience to build the skills they need for life and work in a global society.

-Working with an artist or designer who has been trained by the Rivers of the World lead artist Shona Watt, pupils learn and gather ideas that are channelled creatively into drawings, paintings, photographs and other visual media.
+Working with artists and creative trained by Rivers of the World lead artist Shona Watt, pupils learn and gather ideas that are channelled creatively into drawings, paintings, photographs and other visual media.
 These are transformed into a collection of large-scale works of art.
 The artworks are then curated and exhibited in galleries, along the River Thames walkway, schools across the UK and around the world in partner countries.

 Transported supported the project taking place in Boston and for the project we commissioned local artist Emily Cartwright.